olcaysah/Motor-Carrier-Management-Information-System/README.md

 More information can be found here: [link](https://ask.fmcsa.dot.gov/app/mcmiscatalog/d_census_mcmis_doc)

-I wanted to have an example for downloading data from RShiny and PostgreSQL powered web application.
+I wanted to have an example for downloading data to RShiny and PostgreSQL powered web application.

 Using this application, data can be filtered and downloaded.

-I will also include some simple analysis.

 Data is open to public and can be downloaded from this [link](https://ai.fmcsa.dot.gov/SMS/Tools/Downloads.aspx).
 This data updates every month.
 I downloaded October 2019 dataset.
-If I have time, I will write a PHP script for automatically downloads and updates previously created database.

 ## Virtal Private Server Setup
 I rented a low cost virtual private server from OVH ($4 per month (a cup of coffee!)) in the following configuration 1 vCore 2GB memory and 20GB SSD space.